DSSGxUK/bmwi/documentation/docs/steps/home.md

 ![pie chart](../home_screenshots/pie.png)

 <span style="color:gray">*As shown above, the sample pie chart visualizes the percentage each category group takes in total from the `last_year%` column.
-For example, growing-cities-West-Germany group accounts for `22` out of the total of `50` top kreise, therefore, it takes up `44%` as shown in the pie chart.*</span>
+For example, the not-eligible-for-funding-West-Germany group accounts for `21` out of the total of `50` top kreise, therefore, it takes up `42%` as shown in the pie chart.*</span>

 #### Bar Chart
 As explained earlier, the pie chart could be a biased understanding of the category groups, and that can be balanced by understanding the percentage of those kreis accounting for the whole category group.

-The bar chart visualizes the `%counts` column, and draws a horizontal line on the 50% mark.
+The bar chart visualizes the `%counts` column.
+It also draws a horizontal line on the 50% mark if at least one `%counts` column reaches that mark.

 ![bar chart](../home_screenshots/bar.png)

 <span style="color:gray">*As shown above, the sample bar chart visualizes the percentage the top 50 kreise took up for its whole category group.
-Note that you could use the two arrows on the top right to expand the plot if the display is too small on your screen.*</span>
+Note that you could use the two arrows on the top right to expand the plot if the display column names is too small on your screen.*</span>

-<span style="color:red">^ Also add this as a pro tip on the tool page</span>

 <span style="color:red">^ Are there other things that should be added on the home page for quick access?</span>